Online Clustering of Data Sequences with Bandit Information: Lower Bound

 \end{theorem} \begin{proof} See Appendix \ref{appsec: lowerbound} \end{proof}

-The proof for this theorem uses the transportation inequality presented in Lemma 1 of \cite{kaufmann2016complexity} and proceeds analogously to the proof of Theorem 1 in \cite{yang2024optimal}.
-In the lower bound expression, $\boldsymbol{w}$ can be understood as the arm pull proportions, i.e., the fraction of times each arm is sampled.
+The proof of this theorem uses the transportation inequality presented in Lemma 1 of \cite{kaufmann2016complexity} and proceeds analogously to the proof of Theorem 1 in \cite{yang2024optimal}.
+In the lower bound expression, $\boldsymbol{w}$ can be understood as arm pull proportions, i.e., the fraction of times each arm is sampled.
 The solution to the $\sup-\inf$ problem in the lower bound identifies the optimal arm pull proportions to distinguish the true instance $\boldsymbol{\mu}$ from the most confusing alternative instance.
-Our algorithm's sampling rule design uses the solution to the $\sup-\inf$ problem in the lower bound expression.
-Let $\psi(\boldsymbol{w}, \boldsymbol{\mu})$ denotes the inner infimum, i.e.,
+The sampling rule design of our algorithm uses the solution to the $\sup-\inf$ problem in the lower bound expression.
+Let $\psi(\boldsymbol{w}, \boldsymbol{\mu})$ denote the inner infimum in \eqref{eq:T_star_mu}, i.e.,